theNewDynamic/aba-icc/src/index.md

 category: home
 tweets: 3
 order: 12
-excerpt: "Supporting the International Criminal Court & US-ICC relations through advocacy, education, and practical legal assistance."
+excerpt: "An independent initiative of the ABA to support the International Criminal Court & US-ICC relations through advocacy, education, and practical legal assistance"
 ---